lucky-wolf/DW2-XL/README.md

   - Tweaked policies to ensure race preferred hyperdrive in effect
 - Fixes
   - Fixed Improved Terraforming to cost 8K not 18K
-  - Fixed Stellar Armor [Ftr] to have reasonable values
+  - Fixed Stellar Armor [F/B] to have reasonable values
   - Disallowed Ikkuro from all but Fusion line of reactors
   - Disallowed Dhayut from all but their Velocity drive
   - Removed shield bypass from Annihilator Shock Mines